kavia-common/attendance-tracker-216426-216435/attendance_frontend/README_ROOT_HINT.md

-This repository contains a Flutter project nested at: attendance-tracker-216426-216435/attendance_frontend
+This directory is the Flutter project root for the mobile app.

-CI runners should set the working directory to that path before running Flutter commands: cd attendance-tracker-216426-216435/attendance_frontend flutter pub get flutter analyze flutter test

-The entrypoint is lib/main.dart and pubspec.yaml is present in that folder.
+- Entry point: lib/main.dart
+- Pubspec: pubspec.yaml
+- Analysis options: analysis_options.yaml
+- Assets: assets/ and .env